milanav/RPP-online-hep-info/content.md

     This framework for data processing in high-energy physics, born at CERN, offers applications to store, access, process, analyze and represent data or perform simulations. <http://root.cern.ch>

 * **Scikit-HEP:**
-    This is a community-driven and community-oriented project with the aim of providing Particle Physics at large with an ecosystem for data analysis in Python.
-The project started in Autumn 2016 and is under active development.
-It focuses on providing core and common tools for the community but also on improving the interoperability between HEP tools and the scientific ecosystem in Python as well as the discoverability of utility packages and projects. http://scikit-hep.org
+    This is a community-driven and community-oriented project with the aim of providing particle physics at large with an ecosystem for data analysis in Python.
+The project started in autumn 2016 and is under active development.
+It focuses on providing core and common tools for the community but also on improving the interoperability between HEP tools and the scientific ecosystem in Python, as well as the discoverability of utility packages and projects. http://scikit-hep.org

 * **TMDplotter:**
     Allows to plot TMDs and PDFs as a function of different variables. <http://tmdplotter.desy.de/>